Jrakesh/asana-taskme/README.md

 # TaskMe => Asana
-A Ruby on Rails app for adding remotely new tasks to your Asana workspace. (http://asana.com)
+A rails3 demo app for adding new tasks to your Asana workspace. (http://asana.com)

+# Pre-requisite
+You need to have Asana API key to try this app.
+You get the API key after creating Asana account (absolutely free upto 15 members).

 ## Deploying
 	heroku create -s cedar